sunzi1520/SideProject_Magazine/README.md

 # Update
 ---
+## Date: 05 : 02 PM 20 Apr 2021
+1. Add new API:
+**Contribution API**<br/>
+- **GET** /contributions
+Get a list of contributions of the user

+- **GET** /contributions/account/
+Get a list of all contributions available in the system

+- **GET** /contributions/account/:accountId
+Get a list of contributions of a specific account

+2. Changes:
+- Now, `contributions/:id` shows a list of files

 ## Date: 01 : 02 PM 20 Apr 2021
 1. Fix bugs (Hotfix):
 - Cannot create magazine.
 Error: (node:19084) UnhandledPromiseRejectionWarning: TypeError: Cannot convert undefined or null to object<br/>